 All Higher Education Institutions in the UK are required to register with the Office for Students (OfS) in order for their students to be eligible for tuition and maintenance support.
-The University has successfully registered with the OfS and is required to publish our Access and Participation Plan (previously Access Agreement) and our Student Protection Plan.
-These documents set out how the University of Suffolk will increase participation of students normally under-represented in Higher Education, how the University will support our students to succeed on their course and progress into employment and further study; and how the University will protect students in the event that a risk to the continuation of their studies should arise.
+As one of our conditions of registration with the OfS, we are required to publish our Access and Participation Plan (previously Access Agreement).
+This document sets out how the University of Suffolk will increase participation of students normally under-represented in Higher Education and how we will support our students to succeed on their course and progress into employment and further study.

 The University's Student Recruitment and Outreach team deliver a range of activities to raise aspirations and increase access to the University of Suffolk, including:

 - Presentations and workshops in schools and colleges across the East of England